 If you’ve been by Artistic Organics lately, you’ve noticed a new product has been slowly taking over the shelves.
 CBD HEMP FLOWER!
-Initially, Kellie and I had been reluctant to carry CBD hemp flower due to its similarity to its cousin Marijuana.
+Initially, Artistic Organics had been reluctant to carry CBD hemp flower due to its similarity to its cousin Marijuana.
 It looks like it, it smells like it and it even tastes like it.
 However, there is a vast difference between the two.
 So, you might be asking….

 “Why carry it at all?
 Isn’t CBD oil, and water-soluble the best method to take CBD?”
 Oh my friends… get ready for your head to explode….
 There’s a new player in our store… and we have ample options for you.

 Before we jump into why CBD hemp flower, I’d like to take a moment to help explain the differences between hemp and marijuana.
 As I explained above, they are both cousins of the same species… CANNABIS.

 “Hemp has been known for years to be an “every part of the buffalo” plant.
 The seeds are a healthy source of protein and essential amino acids that can be eaten whole or ground into hemp milk.
 The leaves can be juiced, the fibrous stalk can be turned into clothing, rope, paper, and even construction material.
 The oil from pressed seeds can be used for cooking, soapmaking, or biodiesel fuel.
 Finally, of course, there’s the CBD, which is what most people are after.
 Hemp plants contain a much higher concentration of CBD while marijuana plants tend to be higher in THC. ”